neburtron/Lord-Game/README.md

 5. Run Project

 Just run the main.py script!
-If that doesn't work replace 'main' with 'Conversation', but it should. game saves are not yet implemented, just put in giberish for now.
+If that doesn't work replace 'main' with 'Conversation', but it should.

 Only the first turn is setup for now, so running the main script directly should work.